hedera-dev/hedera-agent-kit/docs/PLUGINS.md

 ## Plugin Architecture

-The tools are now organized into plugins, each containing a set functionality related to the service or project they are for:
+The tools are now organized into plugins, each containing a set functionality related to the service or project they are for